taboca/telasocial-labs/pages/nodejs-external-process-screenshot/content.md

     }).listen(8080);
 ```

 As you can see, the two versions are almost the same.

-Node.js alone seems to need a little more configuration of the process's environment to get the image in the right place and report to stdout.
+**Note:**  Again, don't forget to set the path at the top.

 ## Running the application